Programming-Training-And-Practice/http-2-main-information/README.md

 ## Pros.
 * Support multiplexed.
+Multiplexing over single connection.
 * Support server push.
-* Support header compression.
+* Support compression(header & data).
 * Is binary.
+* Secure by default.
+* Protocol negotiation during TLS(ALPN).

 ## Cons.
+* Server Push can be abused when configured incorrectly.
+* Can be slower when in mixed mode (backend is HTTP/2 but load balancer is HTTP/1.1 or vise versa).